 Skin And Muscle Excision Along With Fat Removal

-There are two fat pockets in the upper eyelids: one centrally, and one medially (closer to the nose).
+There are two fat pockets in the upper eyelids.
 If a patient has excess fat, loose upper eyelid skin, and a poorly defined eyelid crease, then some skin and muscle are removed along with the redundant fat.
-Usually this includes the medial fat only.
-On occasion, the central fat is removed conservatively.
+Usually this only affects one fat pad.
 Dr. Wallach does not like to remove central fat in most cases because leaving this fat maintains fullness in the upper eyelid.

 Fat Injection, Fillers, And Neuromodulators

 Non-invasive procedures using fat injection, dermal filler products, and neuromodulators can affect the appearance of the eyelid.
 Fat injection is performed for permanent fill (See Fat Injection).
 Injectable products like Restylane and Juvederm (See Fillers) can be used as well and last six months to a year.
 They can be used in the upper lid when the eyes appear a bit over-sculpted.
 They can also be used to raise the eyebrow when facial soft tissue atrophy has caused them to descend.
 Neuromodulators like Botox™ and Dysport can be used to help improve the position of the lateral brow and thus improve hooding.